MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 Options:
 ^^^^^^^^

---help                              Print this help message and exit --version                           Print version and exit --alerts                            Receive and display P2P network alerts (default: 1) --alertnotify=<cmd>                 Execute command when a relevant alert is received or we see a really long fork (%s in cmd is replaced by message)
+- help                              Print this help message and exit --version                           Print version and exit --alerts                            Receive and display P2P network alerts (default: 1) --alertnotify=<cmd>                 Execute command when a relevant alert is received or we see a really long fork (%s in cmd is replaced by message)